-He decided to run through a 30-day experiment to change his eating patterns — the same health regimen that later became the WildFit program, a powerful health methodology that uses behavioral psychology and evolutionary science to change the way you eat.
+He decided to run through a 30-day experiment to change his eating patterns — the same health regimen that later became the WILDFIT Quest, a powerful health methodology that uses behavioral psychology and evolutionary science to change the way you eat.

 For this experiment, he returned to the more natural foods of our ancestors, like meats and vegetables instead of processed and sugary foods.

 And in about 2–3 weeks, he woke up to find his acne gone, his stomach cramps gone, and his throat infections gone.
 He realized that not only had he lost weight and pain, but he had also started to gain more energy and personal freedom.

 But why had the doctors only prescribed pills or recommended surgery?
 Why had they not suggested he change his diet earlier?
 “At that point, I started asking some of the doctors I knew, including the members of my own family, how much time they spent studying food when they went to medical school.”

 As it turned out, the answer was none.

 And in modern times, the unexamined diet is a massive problem.
 The annual global cost of obesity is $2 trillion dollars — more than the combined costs of war, terrorism, and armed violence.